akshayswaroop/kids-deliberate-practice/src/docs/Test Plan.md

 - **Actions**: State mutations in reducers (minimal logic)
 - **Presentation**: UI components via Storybook (visual testing)

-### Diagnostics / Manual Testing
+### Manual Testing
-- The app exposes an interactive Diagnostics panel (reachable via the `#diagnostics` hash) which includes:
-	- Live state viewer (JSON)
-	- User selection and creation controls
-	- Language mode selector
-	- Session creation (start session)
-	- Quick attempt buttons and next-card control

-Use this panel to run manual flows and verify selectors/reducers in an isolated environment.
+Use the Storybook stories and the built-in onboarding flow to verify manual scenarios.
+The previous Diagnostics panel was removed; use the Storybook stories and `#diagnostics` no longer applies.